-What is El Niño?
-How it affects hunger – and how WFP responds
+What is El Niño, how does it affect hunger and how does WFP respond?

 El Niño is one of the most powerful drivers of global weather, climate conditions and hunger.
-El Niño conditions have started and are expected to strengthen through 2026, potentially becoming one of the strongest on record and raising concerns for food security in vulnerable regions.
-However, because the impacts of El Niño can be forecast months in advance, there is a clear window to prepare for and act to protect food insecure people, before the effects escalate.
+El Niño conditions have started and are expected to strengthen through 2026 and continue into 2027, potentially becoming one of the strongest on record and raising concerns for food security in vulnerable regions.
+WFP and our partners are taking early action now, helping people prepare for floods, droughts and storms before they hit, which also helps reduce humanitarian needs.

 What is El Niño and how can it become a food security crisis?